chuongmep/bim42.github.io/_posts/2018-03-24-ifc-for-revit-2.md

 description: All the features I wish I knew about before I started exporting IFC from Revit
 ---

-*This is the second part my post about exporting IFC from Revit.*
+*In this second part of my post about exporting IFC from Revit, we will see how to export classifications, how to override the default export class and how to use the IFC Parameter group.*

 # Parameters under the IFC Parameter group